-Set the foreground to white and select the “watercolor_7″ brush.
+Set the foreground to white and select the “watercolor_7” brush.
 Rotate it -80 degrees and click the Geisha’s hair to add a painted hair ornament.
 Repeat to add the second, adjusting the angle and size slightly for variation.

 Create a new layer and call it “accents.”
 Sample an orange or yellow color from the kimono and choose the “Scattered Maple Leaves” default brush.
 Experiment with rotation, color and size, painting sparingly off both sides of the kimono.
 The effect you want to achieve is the appearance of leaves blowing off the kimono into the canvas.

 Set the layer with the leaves to “Hard Light.”
 With the layer selected, click on “Layer > Layer Mask > Reveal All” from the Photoshop menu.
 Choose a large soft brush and brush over the leaves on the right side just enough to make them look like they are fading into the background.

 Create a new layer called “threads.”
 Set the foreground to white and choose the Pen Tool.
 Ensure the “Paths” and “Add path to area” options are selected in your Pen Tool Option toolbar.

 Draw several lines extending from the Geisha’s palm towards the edge of the image.
 Remember to drag between points to crease flowing lines.
 When you have finished setting one path, right-click and choose “Stroke Path.”
 Leave “Pencil” and “Simulate Pressure” selected and click “OK.”
 Hit “Enter” to create the line.
-Repeat this process to add some threads flowing from the lower right side.